Server Install and Configuration

 - Suggested sizing is 2GB Memory, 1 vCPU, and 20GB disk space.

-The most difficult part is getting the packages onto your installed OS.
 You can choose one of the following two options:

 - Use the public NGINX repositories with a certificate and key or internal package management system (like Red Hat Satellite)